Find an equivalent yarn among our 80 qualities

 Example:

-If you need 10 balls of lambswool (134m) 10x134m = 1340 m, and you want to knit with Phil Coton 3 (121m), then you must divide 1340 m by 121 m = 11.07, which means 12 balls.
+If you need 10 balls of lambswool (134m) 10x134m = 1340 m, I want to knit phil cotton 3 (121m), then I must divide 1340 m by 121 m = 11.07, or 12 balls.